sastec17/blog/src/pages/posts/travel/dolphin.md

 2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.

 3. **Making Blog Posts**: This is my first blog post!
 I now have Astro pages and Markdown posts!

-## What's next

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.